keys-i/sdkman-cicd/README.md

 out the commit identified by the release event, so validation and building use the same source even if the tag later moves.

+Within this repository, release runs for the same tag share a concurrency group.
+An active run is allowed to finish (`cancel-in-progress: false`), so a newer run does not interrupt its push.
+The group retains at most one pending run, which a newer pending run can replace.
+Group names are case-insensitive.

 The build job lints the scripts, runs the tag regression checks, and builds a Linux amd64 image named `sdkman-ci:<release-tag>` with Docker build checks enabled.
 It then runs the same offline smoke test, fresh SDK installation, compilation,